abelsj60/my-site/app/data/reveries/06-23-19-alexa-off.md

 Like a lot of people, I think Alexa's cool, but I don't like wondering if she's listening even when she's not supposed to be.
 So here's what I did.
 I got a smartplug and named it "yourself."
 Then I plugged the Echo Show into it.
 Then I paired it with Alexa.
 It took about ten minutes.

 Now I can say "Alexa, turn yourself off."
 And she does!
-I have an app on my phone to turn her on when I want her.
-It's very amusing.
 Thanks, John!

 -j